Lalit159/tradeBot/README.md

 - **Real-Time Market Analysis**: Continuously monitors the market for price differences to exploit.
 - **Efficient Execution**: Built with the fast and efficient Bun runtime to ensure quick execution of trades.
 - **Customizable**: Easily configurable to adjust trading strategies and parameters.

+## Why It Works
+In trading, the liquidity of a market significantly affects price spreads.
+In less liquid markets, such as **INR-SOL**, the spread tends to be higher due to fewer buy and sell orders.
+This provides an opportunity for arbitrage as price discrepancies can be exploited for profit.
+In contrast, more liquid markets, like **INR-USDT** and **USDT-SOL**, typically have narrower spreads, making arbitrage opportunities less favorable.
+By targeting these illiquid markets, the bot capitalizes on the higher spreads to execute profitable trades.

 ## Technologies Used
 - **TypeScript**: For type-safe JavaScript development.